vivian-bb/littledumpling-marketplace/README.md

 ##### R8 Why is it a problem that needs solving?

 LittleFeimiDumplings is a simple app that provides services for small restaurants who sell dumplings and the people who love to eat dumplings.
-The restaurant can introduce the signature dishes and the inspiration of themselves.
-The app also functions so that clients can make a booking request, they can explore dumplings and other traditional food from the restaurant and order the food online.
-The app will solve the problem that the different culture restaurant can introduce their food and traditional online, the people who love to eat dumplings can also have more information and experience about that kind of food.
+The restaurant can post their signature dishes and the inspiration of themselves.
+The app also have functions that clients can make a booking request, they can explore dumplings and other traditional food from the restaurant and order the food online.
+The app will solve the problem that the restaurant need to change their mode of operation during the hard COVID situations, also the app will help people who love to eat dumplings and desserts to find out the food they love to eat.
 They will have more choices when they want to trying different kinds of dumplings or restaurants.

 ##### R9 A link (URL) to your deployed app (i.e. website)